-Printable regulations and entry form packet(PDF, 2MB)
+Printable regulations and entry form packet(PDF, 5MB)

-Mesa students in kindergarten through 12th grade are eligible for the visual arts contest.
-Mesa students in 4th through 12th grade are eligible for the essay AND visual arts contest. *AU students must reside in Mesa.
+Mesa students in 4th through 12th grade are eligible for the essay AND visual arts contest.

 All entries must comply with the following contest rules:

-- Each entry must reflect the student’s own research, writing, and original thinking.
+- Each entry must reflect the student’s own research, writing and original thinking.

-- Entries must be in the form of an essay or fictional story or visual arts (such as video, sketch, painting, scale model, etc.).
+- Entries must be in the form of an essay or fictional story or visual arts (such as video, sketch, painting, model, etc.).

 - Students in 4th through 12th grade may submit either an essay or an art piece.